AlphaCloudX/GeneeCodeChecker/README.md

 ```bash
 gcc -Wall -std=c99 main.c lastnameFirstname.c -o testCases.out
 ```
-main.c MUST remain the same but lastnameFirstname.> should be your .c file with all the functions.
+main.c MUST remain the same but lastnameFirstname.c should be your .c file with all the functions.

 To my knowledge, the test script WILL NOT produce any warnings so all warnings present will be from your file.
-The output is specifically named to testCases.out to prevent it overwriting any files that might already be labeled with a.out.
+The output is specifically named to testCases.out to prevent it from overwriting any files that might already be labelled with a.out.

 ## Running